Offline mode : How to fix most games

 For specific genres like roguelikes (as it's the only one with enough reason to justify it), I don't mind not having any backup solution since it could remove one of the core tenets of these games - replay from beginning, learning as you go.
 Then again, someone out there can be inconvenienced by not immediately having access to their favorite characters, so if any data backups were to be made for these games, any in-game progress shouldn't be backed up.

 For inherently online-only genres like battle royales, using online accounts are the only way, unfortunately.
-But let's not force users to use the megacorp account and/or phone numbers as the default, for email is already servicable enough.
+But let's not force users to use the megacorp account and/or phone numbers as the default, for email (or username) is already servicable enough.

 Gameplay